Hotwire

 Problem Statement + Goal

-• Enjoys deep discounts for last-minute travel plans
+• Appreciates the tradeoff of deep discounts in exchange for last-minute travel plans

 • Is on a budget + prefers flexible travel deals to planning a pricier, more conventional trip